What is Inherited Family Trauma?

 • emotional disconnection

-Family Constellations explores how unresolved trauma within a family system may continue influencing later generations emotionally, relationally, and physically.
+Family Constellations explores how unresolved trauma within a family system may continue influencing later generations through emotional, relational, and nervous system patterns.

-Inherited family trauma does not mean people literally inherit memories or specific experiences.
-Rather, families may pass forward emotional patterns, survival responses, relationship dynamics, and unresolved experiences that continue influencing later generations in conscious and unconscious ways.
+Inherited family trauma does not mean people inherit memories or specific events.
+Rather, it suggests that families may pass forward patterns of survival, relationship dynamics, and unresolved experiences that continue influencing later generations in both conscious and unconscious ways.

 What Is Inherited Family Trauma?

-Inherited family trauma refers to unresolved emotional and nervous system effects that continue across generations following overwhelming or painful experiences within a family system.
+Inherited family trauma refers to recurring emotional responses, relationship patterns, and nervous system adaptations that may continue across generations following overwhelming or unresolved experiences within a family system.

 These experiences may include: